hugoguru/docker-validatornu/README.md

 # validator

-This is a docker image packaging the [validator/validator](https://github.com/validator/validator) project.
+This is a docker image packaging the [The Nu Html Checker (v.Nu)](https://github.com/validator/validator) project primarily for use as part of CI tasks.

 Some highlights: